Undergraduate Admissions

 Notification of Admission

 Applicants will receive confirmation of their admission or a statement of ineligibility beginning in March for fall semesters and September for spring semesters, if they filed during the first month of the filing periods and all necessary documents have been received.
-If the university has been designated an “impacted university,” notification of admission status may be delayed while supplemental criteria are applied to applications received after the initial filing period.
+If the campus has been designated an “impacted campus,” notification of admission status may be delayed while supplemental criteria are applied to applications received after the initial filing period.

 Information about registration, placement testing, advising, and orientation will be e-mailed to all admitted students before registration when possible.
 Late applicants will be considered on a space-available basis.